Become a Beach Captain

 Help ensure that Our Sonoma Coast and inland waterways remain beautiful and most importantly help volunteers walk away from the Coastal Cleanup Day with a better understanding of marine debris, what its impacts are, where it might come from, and how they can help fight this problem every day.

 PRIOR TO COASTAL CLEAN-UP DAY:

-- Attend the Beach Captain Training on Thursday, September 5, 2019 from 6-8 at O’Reilly Media Center (1005 Gravenstein Highway North in Sebastopol).
+- Attend the Beach Captain Training on Friday, September 6, 2019 from 6-8 at O’Reilly Media Center (1005 Gravenstein Highway North in Sebastopol).
 The Beach Captain Training is designed to teach you everything you need to know about Coastal Cleanup Day on Saturday, September 21, 2019, in order to ensure that you are well prepared to serve as a leader for your site.
-There will be a marine debris overview as well as training in safety, helpful tips, and necessary procedures & responsibilities to be practiced as a beach captain.
-We should have all the clean-up supplies ready for you to pick up that evening and can also arrange a time for you to pick up more beach clean-up supplies at the Coastwalk Office at 555 Main Street Suite 3 in Sebastopol.
+Coastwalk will provide the dinner and there will be a marine debris overview as well as training in safety, helpful tips, and necessary procedures & responsibilities to be practiced as a beach captain.
+We should have all the clean-up supplies ready for you to pick up that evening and can also arrange a time for you to pick up more beach clean-up supplies if needed at the Coastwalk Office at 555 Main Street Suite 3 in Sebastopol.

 - Familiarize yourself with event Beach Captain Coordinators Manual which includes great information such as “Day-of Timelines”, “Safety Guidelines”, & “Beach Captain’s checklists”.

 - Recruit your team of helpers & help recruit volunteers for your beach clean-up site.

 - Familiarize yourself with the data cards (both for volunteers and for beach captains) See examples here: Volunteer Data Form & Beach Captains Data Form.